tagging/Tagging/Branches/Rapid Prototype 800.md

 5 Set filename as default tag;

-6 Output file list, parent tags or sub-tag list for the input tags;
+6 Output file list, parent tags and sub-tag list for the input tags;

 7 Enter a number to select parent tag or sub-tag from the above list;